openkfw/TruBudget/provisioning/README.md

 | auditUser  | Romina Checker |        | test     |

- >New provisioning data can be added or the existing ones can be modified via the relevant JSON files located [here](https://github.com/openkfw/TruBudget/tree/main/provisioning/src/data/test).
+ Source of the provisioning data are the JSON Objects which can be found [here](https://github.com/openkfw/TruBudget/tree/main/provisioning/src/data/test).
+New provisioning data can be added or the existing ones can be modified through the JSON objects.

-> All fields which are present
+> All fields which are already present in the JSON objects are mandatory.
+Deleting these fields will fail the provisioning.

- For more information about the provisioning data, JSON objects can be found [here](https://github.com/openkfw/TruBudget/tree/main/provisioning/src/data/test).